 Gravel bikes often have single chain rings, and therefore need a huge gear spread in the cassette.
-So gravel bikes may sport 9-46 cassettes (so-called “dinner plates”), and to accommodate that gear spread they have 12 or even 13 cogs, and typically need a proprietary derailleur.
+So gravel bikes may sport 9-46 or 10-50 cassettes (so-called dinner plates), and to accommodate that gear spread they have 12 or even 13 cogs, and typically need a proprietary derailleur, and/or a proprietary bike frame.
 So consult with your local wrench before deciding to install gravel-bike drive-train componentry on your road bike.

 Chain rings: The next thing you’re most likely to want to change out is the chain ring (usually singular, though it usually consists of two cogs).
 For the same reason that you want a bigger cog in the back, you want a smaller chain ring in the front: it makes climbing easier.
 Standard gearing is 53/39 (53 teeth on the big ring, 39 teeth on the small ring).
-You want a compact crankset, which is 50/34.
+Unless you’re a stud, I bet you’ll want a compact crankset, which is 50/34.
 Almost all chain rings are one or the other, though there are intermediate sizes to be had.
-Because a derailleur can only shift across a certain span, if you make the smaller chain ring smaller you have to make the larger chain ring smaller as well, so going compact means you give up 2-3 miles per hour at the top end—in other words you’re “spun out” and start coasting at 37 mph instead of 40 mph.
+Because a derailleur can only shift across a certain span, if you make the smaller chain ring smaller you have to make the larger chain ring smaller as well, so going compact means you give up 2-3 miles per hour at the top end—in other words you’re spun out and start coasting at 37 mph instead of 40 mph.

 Probably any bike you’re looking at has two chain rings (aka a double).
 Road bikes set up for less aggressive riders used to come with three (aka a triple), which gave you a wider gear range and thus made climbing easier, but the technology advanced to a point where now two chain rings give you the gear range it once took three to get.
 So if a salesman shows you a bike with a triple, don’t buy it—it’s a dinosaur.